 His 1975 protest song "Hurricane," telling the story of the wrongfully imprisoned African-American boxer Rubin "Hurricane" Carter, is one of the most well known examples of activism through music.
 He won a Nobel Prize for Literature in 2016.

-He sang a duet with the great Johnny Cash titled "Lay Lady Lay" in 1969.
+He sang a duet with the great Johnny Cash titled "Girl From the North Country" in 1969.